Plumbing Inspection Cost: What to Expect & When You Need One

 Pipes and Water Pressure

 Water pressure testing is standard procedure.
 Ideal home water pressure ranges from 40-60 psi, with pressure above 70-80 psi requiring a reduction valve to prevent fixture damage and premature failures.
-Inspectors test pressure at multiple locations, including exterior spigots and hose bibs, to identify inconsistencies suggesting problems.
+Inspectors test pressure at multiple locations to identify inconsistencies suggesting problems.

 Water Heater Evaluation

 Water heater inspection involves multiple checks to assess condition and remaining lifespan.
 Inspectors examine the unit for rust, corrosion, and active leaks around connections or the tank body.
-The pressure relief valve gets tested to ensure it operates correctly—a critical safety feature that prevents tank explosions.
+The temperature and pressure relief (TPR) valve gets tested to ensure it operates correctly, a critical safety feature that prevents tank explosions.

 Drainage and Sewer Systems

 The main sewer line requires special attention, particularly in older homes.
-Camera inspections snake a fiber-optic camera through the line to detect tree root intrusion, cracks, collapses, or significant corrosion that could lead to sewage backups.
+A plumbing camera inspection snakes a fiber-optic camera through the line to detect tree root intrusion, cracks, collapses, or significant corrosion that could lead to sewage backups.
 Clean-out access points are inspected to ensure you can address future clogs efficiently.

 Exterior Plumbing Components

 Exterior inspections cover hose bibs, main water shut-off valves, and exterior drainage.
-Plumbers test outdoor faucets for leaks and proper flow, checking if winterization features work correctly to prevent freeze damage.
+Plumbers test outdoor faucets for leaks, vacuum breakers for backflow protection, and verify freeze protection features.
 Sump pump systems receive testing to confirm operation before you need them during heavy rainfall.

 Main water meters are monitored with all fixtures off to detect hidden leaks.
 If the meter shows movement with no water usage, it indicates an active leak somewhere in the system requiring immediate attention.
 Inspectors also examine the main water line from the meter to your home for signs of deterioration or leakage.